- Terza Missione

 1997–2004 Degree in Applied Physics, University of Groningen, Netherlands

-Field of interest: Adult skeletal muscle is an extremely plastic tissue, rapidly modifying its size and function responding to changes in demands.
+Electroporation of a constitutively active form of Akt leads to a rapid fiber hypertrophy Field of interest: Adult skeletal muscle is an extremely plastic tissue, rapidly modifying its size and function in response to changes in demands.
 In the lab we are focusing our attention on the intracellular signaling pathways regulating increases in both mass and function of adult skeletal muscle.
 Considering the significant problems which arise during aging, disuse and numerous other pathologies leading to muscle atrophy and weakness, together with the well-established beneficial effect of exercise, it is of fundamental importance to understand which pathways regulate muscle growth and how these can be linked to exercise.

 Ongoing activities: We have currently three lines of research in the lab:

-We are using a wide range of physiological and molecular biological tools to address these questions in-vivo; electroporation, in-vivo and ex-vivo force measurements, various muscle-specific transgenic animals, basic molecular biology, ChIP-seq.
-Many national and international colaborators provide the expertise and technical support for specific parts of the projects.
+In all our projects we use a wide range of physiological and molecular biological tools to address these questions in an in-vivo context: electroporation, in vivo and ex vivo muscle force measurements, muscle-specific transgenic and knockout models, ChIP-seq, human muscle biopsies, state-of-the-art microscopy, proteomics, transcriptomics.
+Many national and international collaborators provide the expertise and technical support for specific parts of the projects.